List of Farm to Market Roads in Texas (2800–2899): FM 2889 (1963)

-The original FM 2889 was designated on November 20, 1963, from SH 7 near the Robertson County line north 1.9 mi to the Magnet Cove Barium Corporation plant site.
+A previous route numbered FM 2889 was designated on November 20, 1963, from SH 7 near the Robertson County line north 1.9 mi to the Magnet Cove Barium Corporation plant site.
 FM 2889 was cancelled on August 2, 1968, and became a portion of FM 2749.

 FM 2890

 Farm to Market Road 2890 (FM 2890) is located in western and central Delta County.
 It is approximately 1.5 mi in length and travels through mainly rural areas between the communities of West Delta and Klondike.

 FM 2890 begins at SH 24 in the unincorporated community of West Delta.
 The route runs east and then bends to the northeast before entering the community of Klondike, where it ends at FM 1528.

 The first road appeared in the location of FM 2890 between the years of 1936 and 1940.
 This road followed the approximate route of FM 2890, and had a graded and drained gravel surface.
 The road was approximately 1.6 mi in length.
 By 1951, a small bridge had been constructed over a creek in Klondike, and the highway had been slightly straightened, at a length of 1.5 mi.
 By 1956 the road's surface had been improved to crushed stone.
 By 1964, the highway's surface had been improved to bituminous, a combination of crushed rock and asphalt.
 The route had also been minorly straightened.
 FM 2890 was designated on May 6, 1964, along its current route.
 The entire length of the highway was paved by 1987.